The apostle Paul was arrested, jailed and put on trial because he was accused of:

-Once again, we have another Holy Spirit inspired Scripture which takes place years, if not decades, after Jesus had ascended that describes Paul in Israel, this time to “present offerings” and “purified in the temple”.
+Once again, we have another Holy Spirit inspired Scripture which takes place post-resurrection that describes Paul in Israel, this time to “present offerings” and “purified in the temple”.

 The Greek word for “offerings” is Strong’s G4376 – προσφοράς/prosphora, and is always used by Paul for offerings to God.
 That is why he specifically separates the giving of “alms”, or charity, from “presenting offerings” in his dialogue.
 Paul uses this word 8 other times in the NT and all 8 times it refers to offerings to God.
 Thayer’s Greek Lexicon states that this word “prosphora” is an oblation, whether bloody or not, a “sacrifice” to God.

-Why would he do this hypocritical act if he had been proclaiming that the Law of Moses is abolished???
+Why would he do this hypocritical act if he had been proclaiming throughout the known world that the Law of Moses is abolished???